EpiModel/EpiModel-Gallery/2018-11-Syphilis/README.md

 # Syphilis Progressing Model

 ## Description
 Here we show how to model the transmission and progression of syphilis among men who have sex with men using EpiModel SI model by adding additional compartments to model the multiple stages of syphilis progression which include infectious incubation, primary, secondary stages, a low infectious early latent stage and a non-infectious late latent stage.
+In addition, we also include diagnosis of symptomatic individuals and screening of general populations.

 ### Modules
 The built-in **infection module** (function = `infect`) is designed to handle a wide variety of specifications to the integrated network models.
 The main processes within the module are to extract a _discordant edgelist,_ which is a matrix of ID numbers of active dyads in the network in which one member of the dyad is disease-susceptible and the other is infected.
 Given epidemic parameters for the probability of infection per act and the number of acts per unit time, the per-partnership transmission rate is calculated as an exponential function of the two.
 The key component that required updating in this module was to specify the different transmission probability based on the disease stages.